dsilvavinicius/i3d/README.md

 [DavidXu-JJ](https://github.com/DavidXu-JJ) - Handling the `U=W=0` case on `diff_operators.principal_directions`

 ## Contact
-If you have any questions, please feel free to email the authors.
+If you have any questions, please feel free to email the authors, or open an issue.

 ## Other examples
 ![Principal curvatures on Armadillo](figs/armadillo_princ_curvatures.png "Principal curvatures and directions overlaid on the Armadillo.")